toka-zh/toka-blog/content/search/index.md

 ---
-title: "搜索"
-description: "搜索页面"
+title: "Search" # in any language you want
+layout: "search" # is necessary
+# url: "/archive"
+# description: "Description for Search"
-type: "search"
+summary: "search"
+placeholder: "placeholder text in search input box"
 ---